 Watershed is uniquely situated in a small agricultural valley surrounded by organic farms.
-We have partnered with our neighbors at Dandelion Spring Farm to offer a fellowship program that enables college students who are passionate about ceramic art and organic farming to explore their dual interests during a 2.5 week internship.
+We have partnered with our neighbors at Morning Dew Farm to offer a fellowship program that enables college students who are passionate about ceramic art and organic farming to explore their dual interests during a 2 week internship.
 Fellows gain hands-on experience in the running of an art center and an organic farm while greatly contributing to both operations.

-Fellowship participants work 3 hours at Watershed and 3 hours on the farm each weekday.
-Salad Days, Watershed’s largest fundraiser and celebration of the year, occurs during this session and fellows will also work for Watershed on Saturday, July 14 to help with the event.
+Fellowship participants work approximately 15 hours per week at Watershed and 15 hours per week at Morning Dew Farm.
 The work at Watershed includes mixing clay and glazes, stacking wood for kiln firings, and helping with kitchen cleanup and grounds maintenance.
-On the farm, fellows can expect to focus their work in the medicinal and culinary herb garden.
-They will harvest herbs for drying, make tinctures, and tend to these spirited plants.
+On the farm, fellows can expect to work in the vegetable gardens helping with planting, weeding, harvesting, and farm maintenance.

 The fellowship session occurs in tandem with a Watershed residency session.
 Fellows will have the opportunity to live and work alongside the artists-in-residence, sharing meals and studio space with the group.

 - Current enrollment as a junior or senior in a BFA or BA Program with a concentration in ceramics

 - Ability to perform moderate to heavy physical labor indoors and outdoors in all kinds of weather